omept/reposvc/README.md

 ## Features

-### GitHub API Data Fetching
+1. **GitHub API Data Fetching**:
     - Retrieve commits, including commit messages, author details, dates, and URLs.
     - Store fetched commit data in a database (e.g., PostgreSQL).
     - Avoid duplicate entries by ensuring that commits in the database mirror those on GitHub.
     - Allow configuration of a start date to pull commits from a specific point in time.
     - Implement a mechanism to reset the collection and restart fetching from a specified date.

-### Repository Metadata Storage
+2. **Repository Metadata Storage**:
     - Maintain an auxiliary table for repository metadata, including:
         - Name, description, URL, language
         - Forks count, stars count, open issues count, watchers count
         - Created and updated dates

-### Data Storage
+3. **Data Storage**:
     - Design and create tables to store repository details and commit data.
     - Ensure efficient querying and retrieval of data from the database.

-### Continuous Monitoring
+4. **Continuous Monitoring**:
     - Monitor the repository at regular intervals (e.g., every hour) for new commits.
     - Ensure that only new commits are fetched and stored.

-### Querying and Data Retrieval
+5. **Querying and Data Retrieval**:
     - Retrieve the top N commit authors by commit counts.
     - Fetch commits by repository name.

 ## Project Structure